pvasek/kudu-wiki/Getting-started.md

 ### Prerequisites
 * IIS >= 7 (Configured to run ASP.NET 4.0)
 * Use [WebPI](http://go.microsoft.com/fwlink/?LinkID=145505) and install IIS and ASP.NET 4.0
+* If you have MVC4 installed, uninstall it.

 ### Deploying your first application
 1. First clone the repository.